How to look after your quartz worktops

 Understanding more about quartz worktops

-Quartz worktops are a man made product composed of around 93-94% crushed natural quartz and 6-7% polymer resins.
+Quartz worktops are a man-made product composed of around 93-94% crushed natural quartz and 6-7% polymer resins.
 The polymer resins act as a binding agent and help to maintain a consistent colour, pattern and texture throughout the worktop.

 There are many benefits to quartz worktops.
 These include: